lightbug-io/docs/devices/api/structure.md

 - Message Type: The type of message.
 This is used to determine how to interpret the message.
 (See [Message Types](#message-types) below.)
 - Data: Both data field (header and payload) are made up of the same format:
   - Field Count: The number of fields in the data.
-  - Fields: The fields in the data.
+  - Fields: List of field types in the data
   - Data: The data itself, making used of bBytes to represent length and values.

 #### Data